This movie is not kid-friendly, family-friendly or adult-friendly.

 Before I finish, I would like to mention the genre of “bad movies” (check BadMovies.org).
 In quotation marks because the movies are so bad that they are somewhat entertaining to watch actors and the entire production goof up.
 Many horror and horror comedies movies fall in this category.
-Examples are:

 This movie was super annoying.
 The cast included Leslie Nielsen but there was no plot for most of the movie.
 You might however want to watch it if you relish the way the scientist chief gets eaten by the monster alien creature he adopted from an adverse environment in the name of SCIENCE.
 All those morons who create/support harmful/destructive commercial food and drug products and justify it in the name of SCIENCE should go down like that.
 The “Monster in the closet” movie also has a scientist who ends up in a similar way.